aws-samples/lambda-refarch-image-moderation-chatbot/README.md

 # Serverless Reference Architecture: Image Moderation Chat Bot

 Administrators of large channels in popular chat apps like Slack can struggle to protect their users from trolls posting explicit or suggestive images.
 The Image Moderator Chat Bot Serverless reference architecture solves this problem by using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon Rekognition](https://aws.amazon.com/rekognition/)'s [Image Moderation](https://aws.amazon.com/rekognition/faqs/#image-moderation) deep learning feature to check images contained in messages posted to channels for explicit or suggestive content.
-Images found to contain explicit or suggestive content are automatically removed by the bot and a message explaining the removal is posted by the bot to the originating channel.
+Image Moderation provides a hierarchical list of labels for each image with confidence scores to enable fine-grained control over what images to allow.
+Images found to contain explicit or suggestive content labels above a minimum confidence interval are automatically removed by the bot, and a message explaining the removal is posted by the bot to the originating channel.

 This example is intended to work with [Slack](https://slack.com/), but could also be modified to work with other popular chat apps such as [Facebook Messenger](https://www.messenger.com/).